 Gum disease progresses in stages, from mild gingivitis to advanced periodontitis, each requiring different levels of treatment and care.
 When caught early, the condition can often be reversed.
 However, advanced stages may require surgery or long-term periodontal therapy to restore oral health.

-Brushing your teeth twice a day is essential.
+Brushing your teeth twice a day is essential to prevent gum disease.
 Use a soft-bristled toothbrush and fluoride toothpaste, brushing gently at a 45-degree angle toward the gum line.
 Spend at least two minutes brushing, covering all surfaces of the teeth.

 Using electric toothbrushes can further enhance plaque removal and ensure consistent pressure and timing during brushing routines.